Rokutann/npy.el/README.md

   python process when you have spawned multiple virtualenv-dedicated inferior python processes for different Pipenv projects
-* change buffer's association to a Pipenv project automatically when the file buffer in a Pipenv project gets written out to a directory under a differet Pipenv project
+* change buffer's association to a Pipenv project automatically when you write out the file buffer to a directory under a differet Pipenv project
 * spawn a Pipenv shell for a Pipenv project